58 Things To Pack In Hospital Bag For A C-Section

 1. Everything you need for yourself

 The American Pregnancy Association mentions a list of articles that may be useful during your hospital stay (2).
-With its help, we have compiled a detailed hospital bag checklist for c-sections you will need for yourself.
-Make sure you check and add or remove items as per your need and convenience.
+We have used its help to compile a detailed hospital bag checklist for a potential C-section procedure.
+Make sure you check and add or remove items as needed and convenient.

 Your picture ID (drivers license, for instance).